sameerSyedNadeem/preFenyl/README.md

 # preFenyl
-A project for real world problem using Engineer Designa and Innovation | Spring 2019
+A project for a real world problem using Engineer Design and Innovation | Spring 2019

 Worked on a real world problem and took the design thinking approach as we learnt through the course.